 •Suite for Violin and Piano (1996-2012); duration: 10:00.
 Unperformed.

 •The Tree Without End (2011) for orchestra [2222 2211 Timp+1 Harp Str]; duration: 16:00.
 Premiered June 6, 2012 by The Riverside Symphony, George Rothman, cond., Alice Tully Hall, New York, NY.

 •The Snake River Manual of Style (2011) for Alto Saxophone and Electric Guitar; duration: 15:00.
 Partially premiered on January 19, 2012 by Christopher Creviston and Oren Fader, Grand Valley State University, Michigan.
 See video.

 Nassau, Vol. 3 (The Nostos) (2011) for chamber orchestra [1112Sax1 1110 Perc(1) Keybd Str] and two vocalists; duration: 9:00

 Premiered May 19, 2011 by the Dogs of Desire, David Alan Miller, conductor, EMPAC, Troy, NY.

 •Tiki Alla Turca (2010) for Clarinet, Violin, Cello, and Percussion; duration: 4:00.
-Premiere scheduled for May 13, 2012 by The Links: William Kalinkos, clarinet, Joshua Roman, cello, Yuki Numata, violin, Michael Caterisano, percussion, Queens New Music Festival, Long Island City, NY.
+Premiered May 13, 2012 by The Links: William Kalinkos, clarinet, Joshua Roman, cello, Yuki Numata, violin, Michael Caterisano, percussion, Queens New Music Festival, Long Island City, NY.

 •Prelude and Toccata (in memoriam William Albright) (2010) for Solo Piano; duration: 8:00.
 Premiered March 20, 2011 by Robert Satterlee, Kerrytown Concert House, Ann Arbor, MI.